 Tips For Breast Care During Pregnancy

 Breasts begin to engorge and turn sensitive during pregnancy.
-The nipples may also become dry and develop cracks.
+The nipples may also become dry and pigmented and develop cracks.
 The following measures can help you take care of your breasts during and after pregnancy.

 1. Breast massage

 Massaging your breasts can help with blocked ducts, stretch marks, and cracked nipples.
 Take some moisturizer or olive oil and rub around the nipples in a circular motion, using your fingertips.
 Pull the nipples gently outwards.
 Continue for about five minutes.

 - boost the supply of milk post-delivery and improve breastfeeding.

 - soften the breasts, smoothen the mammary glands, and increase milk flow.

 - envigorate the nipples and areola for easy sucking.